AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * CALORIES: Your target value for calories intake, in terms of cal.
 The target value must be a positive integer.
 * PROTEIN: The target for protein intake, in terms of milligrams.
 The target value must be a positive integer.
 * CARB: Your target value for carbohydrate intake, in terms of milligrams.
 The target value must be a positive integer.
-* :FAT Your target value for fat intake, in terms of milligrams.
+* FAT: Your target value for fat intake, in terms of milligrams.
 The target value must be a positive integer.

 **Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FAT) must be present!**